 But can Abilov and others of his ilk claim the palm for being first in the field with such exploits of 'internationalism' and 'voluntariness'?
 We cannot but admit that he has strong rivals from the past.
-Long ago, admittedly - as far back as the nineteenth century.
-That was the time when the campaign 'for introducing Russian organic laws into all regions of the Russian state' was fashionable, with its touching 'internationalism':

-1 A. Abilov, 'Nekotoryye voprosy internatsional'nogo vospitaniya', Politicheskoey samoobrazovaniye, No. 7, July 1964, pp. 80, 86.
+1 A. Abilov, 'Nekotoryye voprosy internatsional'nogo vospitaniya', Politicheskoye samoobrazovaniye, No. 7, July 1964, pp. 80, 86.